slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 ):
     ...
 ```
-Let's break down what we are told 1 parameter at a time:
+Let's break down what the developer of this function is telling us 1 parameter at a time:
 * `pos_param_1`
 * `kw_param_1`
 * `optional_param_1`